mdn/content/files/en-us/web/api/xmlhttprequest/mscaching/index.md

 ## Browser compatibility

-This proprietary method is specific to Internet Explorer.
+This proprietary method is specific to Internet Explorer 11.

 ## See also